Heritage at the movies

 Heritage estates often impress us: grandiose, they recount a sumptuous past.
 And yet, whether prestigious museums or mythical châteaux with shady alleys, they...
 Endd out more

-There are venues that touch you more than others, venues with a strong personality, marked by the imprint of those who lived there and who shaped them.
-Private mansions, bourgeois houses, country manors that have become palaces, in turn refuges or sources of inspiration, they all have in common that they allow us to penetrate into the intimacy of their owners and to shed new light on the small stories of the great History, the affinities that were born there and the passions that grew there.
+There are venues that touch you more than others, venues with a strong personality, marked by the imprint of those who lived there and shaped them.
+Private mansions, bourgeois houses, country manors turned palaces, in turn refuges or sources of inspiration, they all have in common that they let us into the intimacy of their owners, shedding new light on the little stories of the big story, the affinities that were born there and the passions that grew there.

-On this day that celebrates love, we take you to discover our venues exceptional witnesses of some of the most beautiful love stories at the crossroads of history, art and literature.
+On this day that celebrates love, we take you on a tour of our exceptional venues , witness to some of the most beautiful love stories at the crossroads of history, art and literature.

 They met at a social dinner and Bonaparte immediately fell in love with the beautiful Creole.
 Josephine remained cold but was seduced by the ardor and ambition of the young general with a promising future, who could provide her with the financial security she had lost in the throes of the Revolution.
 They got married in the spring of 1796.
 She cheated on him shamelessly but opened the doors of the most prominent salons and accompanied his meteoric rise.

 In the spring of 1799, while Bonaparte was busy with his military conquests, Josephine fell under the spell of an old-fashioned little château on the outskirts of Paris, Château de Malmaison.
 Bonaparte, who could refuse her nothing, gave it to her as a gift, and she began major renovations to turn this country residence into a veritable palace, where her taste for the arts and luxury would find its most refined expression.